hbrobotics/ros_arduino_bridge/README.md

     $ rosservice call /arduino/servo_write id pos

-where id is the index of the servo as defined in the Arduino sketch (servos.h) and pos is the position in degrees (0 - 180).
+where id is the index of the servo as defined in the Arduino sketch (servos.h) and pos is the position in radians (0 - 3.14).

 **servo\_read** - read the position of a servo